meteor/meteor/content/code-style.md

 <h3 id="files-and-exports">Files, exports, and packages</h3>

 You should use the ES2015 `import` and `export` features to manage your code.
-This will let you better understand the dependencies between different parts of your code, and it will be easy to know where to look if you need to read the source code of a dependency.
+This will let you better understand the dependencies between different parts of your code, and it will help you navigate to the source code of a dependency.

 Each file in your app should represent one logical module.
 Avoid having catch-all utility modules that export a variety of unrelated functions and symbols.
 Often, this can mean that it's good to have one class, UI component, or collection per file, but there are cases where it is OK to make an exception, for example if you have a UI component with a small sub-component that isn't used outside of that file.